Yeswolo/CoMet/readme.md

 # Introduction

-This project includes the main body of our designed undercover game, where users can play as citizens and undercover agents using CoT and our proposed CoMet.
+This project includes the main body of our designed undercover game, where users can play as civilians and undercovers using CoT and our proposed CoMet.
-More content related to metaphorical experience may be uploaded later.

 # File structure
 ```